driverdan/node-XMLHttpRequest/README.md

 ## Supports ##

 * Async and synchronous requests
-* GET, POST, and PUT requests
+* GET, POST, PUT, and DELETE requests
 * All native methods (open, send, abort, getRequestHeader, getAllRequestHeaders)
 * Requests to all domains